Krieger28/Krieger28/README.md

 # 💫 About Me :
-🌱 I’m currently learning new Full Stack Web Developer skills
+🌱 I’m currently learning Full Stack Web Developer skills

 🔭 Every day in search of improvement and constant growth